h2oai/h2ogpt/docs/README_offline.md

 To run offline, either do smart or manual way.

 * Smart Download
-    1) Run online with above command that downloads the model for you (i.e. using HF link name, not file name)
+    1) Run online with command that downloads the model for you (i.e. using HF link name, not file name)
     2) Go offline and run using the file directly or use UI to select the model E.g.
 ```bash